Constitution & Bylaws

 E. Regional Directors

-- There shall be seven regional directors upon the State Executive Committee elected at the annual convention from among qualified regional Delegates.
+- There shall be eight regional directors upon the State Executive Committee elected at the annual convention from among qualified regional Delegates.
 The election will take place using a ranked ballot and using a single transferable vote.

 - The SEC shall fill vacancies by majority vote or may defer to the delegates at an Annual Convention to fill the remaining term.